Elevate your design and manufacturing processes with Autodesk Fusion

 Dry machining with air, or occasionally oil, is often used, as well, as chips are usually smaller and spindle speeds are higher.

-For crucial features in a mold or die, moldmakers often make a gauge to check those individual features.
-Those gauges are commonly rolled into the price of the molds and kept under lock-and-key.
+For crucial features in a mold or die, mold makers often make a gauge to check those individual features.
+Those gauges are commonly rolled into the price of the molds and kept under lock and key.
 Moldmakers typically use these gauges once they’ve gone into production with the mold as well–using it as a spot check for the mold as it wears.

-Templates like these are also often used for speeds and feeds on specific features, giving you the ability to pick a feature and a tool, then have the speeds and feeds already provided.
+Programming templates are used quite often in the industry as well.
+Templates are also often used for speeds and feeds on specific features, giving you the ability to pick a feature and a tool, and then have the speeds and feeds already provided.
 This templating process is often used on the standardized features of a mold–things like gibs, base plates, ejector plates, retainer plates, etc.

 Typically, you’d begin roughing hard materials in their annealed, softer state (before they’ve been heat treated).
 This kind of soft machining enables easier removal of material and helps relieve some of the stresses within the mold or die.